 Society of Animal Welfare Administrators

 The Society of Animal Welfare Administrators (SAWA) offers a Certified Animal Welfare Administrator (CAWA) certification program to all animal welfare professionals.
-The program is only available to members of the organization and those members can visit the SAWA website for the most current fees.
+The program is only available to members of the organization, and the current fees can be found on the SAWA website.
 Follow-up continuing education credit hours are required for a graduate to maintain certification in the CAWA program.

 Texas Academy of Animal Control Officers

 The Texas Academy of Animal Control Officers (TAACO) offers a certification course for animal control officers, animal cruelty investigators, and animal care technicians.
-The four-week (and 130 hours) course awards two state certifications and 14 certificates of completion in specific aspects of animal control.
+The four-week (130-hour) course awards two state certifications and 14 certificates of completion in specific aspects of animal control.
 The cost of the course is under $5,000.
 The TAACO also offers a Basic Animal Care Tech (BACT) certification, which is an introductory course that covers shelter management and animal care topics.
-This is a 4.5 day (and 36 hours) course.
+This is a 4.5-day (36-hour) course.
 A wide variety of continuing education courses are also available.